jellyfishsolutions/lynx/README.md

 npm install lynx-framework
 ```

-## Lynx application structure
+## Lynx module structure

-A Lynx application shall be formed by different folders:
+A Lynx module shall be formed by different folders:

 ```
 .